Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Dennis van de Water, Shutterstock

-Once your cat is in the clear, you can introduce the interactive play.
-Chasing after teaser sticks, running after a ball of wool, just get your kitty moving.
+Once your cat is in the clear, you can introduce interactive play like chasing after teaser sticks or running after a ball of wool – just get your kitty moving.

 3. Stand-Offish